sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 ---

-## 11 — Scientists learn software engineering fastest when it is tailored to the problems they already solve
+## 11 — Scientists learn software engineering fastest when it is tailored to the problems they already know

 - **Content:**
   1. Scientists are the primary role for this change.